-The power supply distribution block provides filtered, adjustable voltages to the various supply pins of the AD9864.
+The power supply distribution block provides filtered, adjustable voltages to the main core of the AD9864 as well as the digital input/output supply.
 In the IF input signal path, component pads are available to implement different IF impedance matching networks.
-The LO and CLK signals can be externally applied or internally derived from a user-supplied VCO module interface daughter board.
-The reference for the on-chip LO and CLK synthesizers can be applied via the external $f{\rm REF}$ input or an on-board crystal oscillator.
+The LO and CLK signals can be externally applied or internally derived from on-board VCOs supporting the on-chip LO and CLK synthesizers.
+The reference for the on-chip LO and CLK synthesizers can be applied via the external f{REF} input or an via the on-board crystal oscillator.